ymatsunaga/mdtoolbox-doc/introduction.rst

 For core functions, in addition to the original m-files, MEX-files are prepared in order to accelerate the calculation (here, MEX-files mean C-subroutines which can be called from the MATLAB command line).
-We highly recommend to use these MEX-files to be got accelerated.
+We highly recommend to use these MEX-files for acceleration.
 To use the MEX-files, you need compile the files.
 Please invoke ``make.m`` script in MATLAB,
 ::

   >> cd /path/to/mdtoolbox/mdtoolbox/
   >> make

-In Linux platforms, OpenMP can be enabled for parallel execution (i.e., got more accelerated),
+On Linux platforms, OpenMP option can be enabled for parallel execution (i.e., to get more accelerated),
 ::

   >> make('openmp')